 29 Aug How To Survive A Long-Haul Flight

 Long-Haul flights are exhausting.
-If haven’t traveled outside of your own continent it is not easy to know how to prepare.
-After taking a lot of long haul flights through the years, I have learned the hard way of what to do and what not to do.
+If you haven’t travelled outside of your own continent it is not easy to know how to prepare.
+After taking a lot of long-haul flights through the years, I have learned the hard way of what to do and what not to do.
 Here are my best tips on how to survive a long haul flight.

 Select a seat

 It sucks sitting in the middle with people that sleep all the way and you need to wake them up because you need to go to the toilet.
 I personally like to sit in the aisle because I can get up at any time and walk around as much as I want.
 You might be able to assign the seat while checking in at the airport.
 But if you want to be sure you get an aisle seat, window or near the exit, you should assign it beforehand on long-haul flights.

 Add extras to your booking

 Low-budget airlines often don’t offer free meals of entertainment on your flight and you need to add it to your booking.
 Once flying from Norway to the US.
 I didn’t add meals beforehand.
 And I needed to buy a sandwich while flying, which was a lot more expensive and just one meal.
 You can, of course, bring your own meal, but make sure it lasts all the hours and it might not be a lot cheaper.
 Some airlines have premium meals that are better than the basic ones.

 Bring your own water bottle, many airports have water fountains to refill your bottle with cold water.
 Bring an empty bottle to the airport as you can’t bring liquids through the security check.
 This will save you the money on buying water at the airport.
 Don’t be afraid to ask the flight attendants for water during the flight.